With

 Obama.
 Osama.
 Even after we understand,

-we hear only vibration from giant
+only vibration from giant

 turbines that make the ship go.